Nexus-Mods/NexusMods.App/docs/development-guidelines/UsingIFileSystem.md

 # Using `IFileSysten`

+As part of [`0004-file-system-abstraction`](./decisions/backend/0004-file-system-abstraction.md), `NexusMods.Paths` now contains a file system abstraction:
+`IFileSystem`.

-As part of [`0004-file-system-abstraction`](./decisions/backend/0004-file-system-abstraction.md), `NexusMods.Paths` now contains a file system abstraction: `IFileSystem`.
-New code should make use of this abstraction, as it is required for Wine support.
+New code should make use of this abstraction, as it is required for `Wine` (Windows on Linux) support.

 ## Getting Started

-Using dependency-injection, simply add `IFileSystem` as a parameter to the constructor of your serivce:
+Using dependency-injection, simply add `IFileSystem` as a parameter to the constructor of your service:

 ```csharp
 public class MyService